dkrystall/Dave_Robosub_2019/README.md

 `roslaunch darknet_ros yolov3-bumblebee`
 The weights are too large to upload to git, so ask Erika or myself for weights.

+There are much more detailed instructions in the darknet_ros repo

 ## todo
 After the module is working with bumblebee's code, we will then add a configuration for the gate test and whatever new classfiers we complete.
 Currently, the subscriber and publisher in the image_test directory are having some issues, the ros topics show up, but the echos print nothing, will have to debug